 - Stories provide links to our prior knowledge and thus it is embedded in memory in a more robust way.

 The simple reason is stories help us to persuade.
 Whether it is stories from Ramayana, Mahabharata, or Panchatantra’s we have all heard and been persuaded.
 It is was told that Shivaji was highly influenced by stories told by his mother.

-There are proven studies as well clear experiences which shows when facts are shared in story form, it changes the beliefs buyers hold which in turn leads to changes in their attitude, intentions and behaviors.
+There are proven studies as well as clear experiences that show when facts are shared in story form, it changes the beliefs buyers hold which in turn leads to changes in their attitude, intentions, and behaviors.

 The 3 primary reasons on how stories persuade are,

-- Stories are such that it makes listener immerse himself and inhibit objections.
+- Stories are such that it makes the listener immerse themselves and inhibit objections.

 - Stories generally evoke emotions which creates a stronger belief in the brand, sales person, product or company.